Minnesota (MN) Medical Cannabis Program Registration

 - Your patient status does NOT allow the growing of cannabis in Minnesota.
-Any and all medical marijuana you intend to use need to be purchased from a licensed Minnesota dispensary.
+Any medical marijuana you intend to use needs to be purchased from a licensed Minnesota dispensary.

 - The only authorized locations for marijuana-related purchases are state-approved dispensaries.
-Personal sales are prohibited by the court of law and you should NOT engage with them in any way, shape, or form.
+The court of law prohibits personal sales and you should NOT engage with them in any way, shape, or form.

-There are 13 medical marijuana dispensaries or Cannabis Patient Centers (CPC) in Minnesota.
+There are 15 medical marijuana dispensaries or Cannabis Patient Centers (CPC) in Minnesota.
 Green Goods dominates in terms of dispensary numbers with active locations in Blaine, Bloomington, Burnsville, Duluth/Hermantown, Minneapolis, Moorhead, Rochester, and Woodbury.
-LeafLine Labs comes in second with five operational medical marijuana dispensaries in Minnesota.
+Rise Dispensaries comes in second with seven operational medical marijuana dispensaries in Minnesota.

 For a complete account of the registered dispensaries in Minnesota, check out the MDOH official list of licensed Cannabis Patient Center locations.

 Before heading to a Minnesota medical marijuana dispensary to buy your medicine, log in to the Medical Cannabis Registry and complete the Patient Self-evaluation report–this is necessary before all dispensary visits.